 Shipping Alcohol: UPS

 Under some conditions, UPS authorizes the shipment of alcoholic beverages.
-However, you cannot ship alcohol with UPS if you are an individual or a non-commercial business.
+However, you cannot ship alcohol with UPS as an individual or a non-commercial business.

 UPS Wine Shipping